 Many people claim to know the origin of currywurst, or German sausage with curry-flavored tomato sauce, but none can agree on exactly where.
 Easy to find in Germany, it is harder to find the best, many "Imbissbuden" (fast-food stands) serve cheap knock-offs.

 For a good currywurst, good quality sausage must be grilled hot and the catsup should have body, do not use the cheap, thin, watered down stuff out of the squeeze bottle.
-Here is a recipe that starts with tomato paste, not catchup, in case you don't have any catchup on hand.
+Here is a recipe that starts with tomato paste, not ketchup, in case you don't have any ketchup on hand.

 Makes enough sauce for 3-4 currywurst with fries.

 Prep Time: 15 minutes

 - 2 tsp. oil

 - 1/2 c. chopped onion (about 1/2 small onion)